Finding your Writing Voice

 Writer, Lee Kofman, teaches that ‘the universal is in the particular.’

-In her workshop recently I discovered that the image of my father wearing his pajamas down the street to the shops in the 1960s gave the reader a unique visual image of who he was, and of other crusty men like him.
-Once I’d got comfortable with that scene, I went on to make the connection between my own propensity for staying in my dressing gown all day if I can, and his costume insouciance.
+In her workshop recently I discovered that the image of my father wearing his pajamas down the street to the shops in the 1960s gave the reader a unique visual image of who he was, and of crusty fathers like him.
+Once I’d got comfortable with that scene, I went on to make the connection between my own propensity for staying in my dressing gown all day if I can, and his insouciance.
 From here I had the makings of a short father-daughter story.

 To paraphrase Ralph Waldo Emerson, the writers job is to look for the ‘universal thread’ that connects us all.

 My advice to memoirists?
 Keep writing.
 Keep searching for that special scene or image that is unique to you.
-The voice to describe it will soon come.
+The voice to describe it will come.